 With our half-acre pond, our ducks are terrified.
 Raise your ducks near the water source you want them to spend their time in.
 Trust me; it’s a pain in the butt to fill a pool every day.

 We also realized the ducks were scared of going through the shrubbery to get into the pond.
-So since then, we have cut back lots around the pond.
+So since then, we have cut back a lot around the pond.

-Our new set of ducks have been with us a year now and had no problem going to the pond and walking a good way back to the barn at night.
+Our new set of ducks has been with us for a year and had no problem going to the pond and walking a good way back to the barn at night.

 So if you have a pond and ducks are scared, try trimming back a spot for easy access to the pond.